from netgen.occ import *

 The discretisation of the above variational formulation is the boundary element method and it leads to a system of linear equations, ie

-\(\mathrm{V}\) is the single layer operator. \(\mathrm V\) is regular and symmetric.
+\(\mathrm{V}\) is the single layer operator - it is regular and symmetric.

 \(\mathrm{M}\) is a mass matrix.

-You may assemble \(V\) and \(K\) it by
+In NGSBEM, \(V\) and \(K\) are assembled by

 V = LaplaceSL(u*ds)*v*ds